KZTN/Typescript-Node-Dummy-Project/README.md

-# Typescript-React-Dummy-Project
+# Typescript-React-Node-Project
-this is my personal initial configuration of Typescript React project
+this is my personal initial configuration of Typescript Node project